Policy

 Key Monitoring Activities:

-As it relates to the key performance areas noted in the Monitoring College Effectiveness policy, the Board is interested in student interest, enrollment, academic progress, academic success, and completion.
+As it relates to the key performance areas noted in the Monitoring College Effectiveness policy, the Board is interested in student interest, enrollment, academic progress, academic success, completion, and deployment.

 The measures and indicators suggested below are advisory in nature and are intended to provide the President with a broad range of ideas as to what the Board might find helpful as it monitors the College’s progress on the key performance areas for this Strategic Outcome.
 The President, at his/her discretion, can modify the measures and indicators as needed.

-Specific measures for enrollment may include data that reflects application to enrollee conversion rate, college-wide credit hours, college-wide FTE, and college-wide student headcount.
+Specific measures for enrollment may include data that reflects recruitment activities, application to enrollee conversion rate, college-wide credit hours, college-wide FTE, and college-wide student headcount.
 Data aggregated by student demographic profiles is appropriate.
-Potential indicators might identify the number of community inquiries (e.g. prospects) about SCC programs, the number of new student applications by semester, the number of new students that enroll each semester, the number of continuing students that enroll each semester, and the average credit load of students by semester.
+Potential indicators might identify the number of high school visits by SCC employees; the number of external recruitment events; the number of internal recruitment events hosted; the number of campus tours provided; and the number of students indicating SCC as their first choice; the number of community inquiries (e.g. prospects) about SCC programs; the number of new student applications by semester; the number of new students that enroll each semester; the number of continuing students that enroll each semester; and the average credit load of students by semester.

 Specific measures for academic progress may include data that reflects course completion, credit accumulation rate, continuous enrollment, retention, and persistence.
 Potential indicators might identify the number of students who participate in academic support center (tutoring) services; and the course completion rate of students who are targeted by the College’s intervention (i.e. Retention Alert) services.

 Specific measures for completion may include data that describes student graduation rates, completion rates, and credentials awarded.
-Potential indicators might describe the percentage of degree-seeking students who graduated within 3 yrs. of initial enrollment at SCC, percent of college-ready degree seeking students completing their program of study within a six year timeframe; average number of months from initial enrollment to completion of first credential; and the percent of students who have earned 30 credits (or more) but have not completed a credential or transferred to another higher education institution within the first six years of enrolling at SCC.
+Potential indicators might describe the percentage of degree-seeking students who graduated within three (3) years of initial enrollment at SCC; percent of college-ready degree seeking students completing their program of study within a six (6) year timeframe; average number of months from initial enrollment to completion of first credential; and the percent of students who have earned 30 credits (or more), but have not completed a credential or transferred to another higher education institution within the first six (6) years of enrolling at SCC.

 Specific measures for deployment may include data in the measures of curriculum management and scheduling effectiveness, including breadth of courses, percentage of courses offered in multiple timeframes/formats, number of students who access courses from off-campus locations, the average number of sections per course, average enrollment per course, and average enrollment per section.